onlynks/Projet_7/README.md

 ### API

 * Clone the project in your repository.
-* Run a composer update
+* Run a composer install
 * Fill the field during the installation (Database host, Database password, API key...)

 That's it!